The Stylic Monoid: Evacuation of partitions

 A {\it downward slide} on a skew partition $R$ is defined as follows; let $I\setminus J$ be its shape.
 If $J$ is empty, then $R$ is a partition and the slide is completed, producing $R$.
 If $J$ is nonempty, choose a point $H$ that is a maximal element in $J$.
 Then $(H\cup (I\setminus J),H)$ is a pointed skew diagram, with lower corner $H$, and $R$ together with $H$ is a skew partition with the hole $H$.
-We then apply iteratively downward moves, until one obtains a skew partition without hole.
-The fact that this ends in finitely many steps follows from the observation above.
-Observe that the new skew diagram is of the form $I'\setminus J'$, where $J'=J\setminus H$.
+We then apply iteratively downward moves, until one obtains a skew partition without hole (and we call $H'$ the hole that was removed in the last step).
+The fact that this ends in finitely many steps follows from the observation above about distance from $(1,1)$.
+Observe that the new skew diagram is of the form $I'\setminus J'$, where $J'=J\setminus H$ and $I'=I\setminus H'$.
 Each downward slide is determined on the initial skew partition $R$ by a {\it trail}, which is the set of labels obtained starting form $H$ and choosing iteratively the smallest label among the covering points; see Figure \ref{taquin1}, where the trail is indicated by bold numbers; the slide is then obtained by sliding downward (in the poset) the labels in the trail, see Figure \ref{taquin2}.

 Finally, {\it downward jeu de taquin} on a skew partition is applying to it iteratively a sequence of downward slides until a partition is obtained.
 Note that there are several ways to do it, since one has to choose a point $H$ for each slide, and there may be several choices.
 The final partition is however unique, as stated below.